pybandit/pybandit/doc/development/maintaining.rst

 ------------

-Triage is an important first step in addressing issues reported by the community, and even partial contributions are a great way to help maintain pybandit.
+Triage is an important first step in addressing issues reported by the community, and even partial contributions are a great way to help maintain PyBandit.
 Only remove the "Needs Triage" tag once all of the steps below have been completed.

 Here's a typical workflow for triaging a newly opened issue.

 1. **Thank the reporter for opening an issue**

-   The issue tracker is many people's first interaction with the pybandit project itself, beyond just using the library.
+   The issue tracker is many people's first interaction with the PyBandit project itself, beyond just using the library.
 As such, we want it to be a welcoming, pleasant experience.

 2. **Is the necessary information provided?**

    Ideally reporters would fill out the issue template, but many don't.
-   If crucial information (like the version of pybandit they used), is missing feel free to ask for that and label the issue with "Needs info".
+   If crucial information (like the version of PyBandit they used), is missing feel free to ask for that and label the issue with "Needs info".
 The report should follow the guidelines in :ref:`contributing.bug_reports`.
    You may want to link to that if they didn't follow the template.